What To Expect During The Collaborative Divorce Process

 A Collaborative Divorce is more than just meeting, casually negotiating and signing an agreement.
 Rather, it is a specific process that involves unique guidelines.

-Our attorneys at Conlon, McGlynn & McCann offer over 60 years of combined experience and extensive collaborative law training and experience.
+Our attorneys at Conlon & McGlynn offer over 80 years of combined experience and extensive collaborative law training and experience.
 We help families in Fairfield County reach divorce agreements that are fair, effective and amicable.
 Our team will advocate for you during this time of transition.